goblivend/Advent-of-code/2024/README.md

 Today was interesting, it was not either too easy nor coming from nowhere

 Even though my solution is very ugly, today I don't think I will clean it up.

+### Day 16:

+Nice and interesting puzzle today

+Basically a simple path finding but with a few twists that make it fun

+Will try to optimize solution